sibabalwemosia24/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. Function checks for alphabetic character
 5. Function prints the sign of a number
 6. function computes the absolute value of an integer
+7. Function prints the last digit of a number